tedsecretsource/ror-fastai/README.md

 # ror-fastai
-Alpine-based Ruby on Rails server that includes fastai
+Bullseye-based Ruby on Rails server that includes fastai

 ## Why?